Interactions-Nexus/Nexus-Wiki/private.md

 Will show “Finished building nexus” on a successful compile.

 The make command creates a new executable file named 'nexus'.
-To check use the list command
+To check use the list command:

 ```
 ls
 ```

 `ls` command lists the contents of the folder.
-The "nexus" executable is shown
+The "nexus" executable is shown.

 ![](https://nexus.io/ResourceHub/images/5.1\_testnet/testnet1.png)